notenoughbees/HitLab-Project/README.md

 ## Development Notes
 * For the minigame, the VPS mesh to use is called “Restoring Our Waterways II”.
 A second mesh called “John Britten Building” exists in the project too, just for testing.
 Enable the one you want to use.
+* The sprites are all 2D just because finding free 2D pictures was easier than finding free 3D assets.
+They;re intended to be 3D though, so they have 3D colliders.
+The spiders and flies also have a billboarding effect.

 ## Future Ideas
 This is a list of stuff I didn't have time to implement in the internship, but wanted to.